casdoor/casdoor-website/docs/contributing.md

 ### Semantic PRs

 Your pull requests should follow the Conventional Commits spec.
 The basic requirement is that only the PR title or at least one commit message.
-For example, three commonly used PR title are given below:
+For example, three commonly used PR titles are given below:

 :::caution